-Adoption is the practice in which an adult assumes the role of parent for a child who is not biologically their own and giving him or her all the rights and privileges of one’s own child.
+Adoption is the practice in which an adult assumes the role of parent for a child who is not biologically their own and gives him or her all the rights and privileges of one’s own child.
 Most laws are designed with the best interests of the child in mind, not the best interests of the adult who intends to adopt.
-The adoption procedure varies depending on whether the child comes from an agency which handles adoptions or comes from a stranger or relative, along with the age of the child and the adoptive parent or parents.
+The adoption procedure varies depending on whether the child comes from an agency that handles adoptions or comes from a stranger or relative, along with the age of the child and the adoptive parent or parents.
 Public adoption What you face in a public adoption are children who are wards of the state because their parents could not provide adequate care for them, or neglected or abused them.
 These children are of all ages and most have been in foster homes for a long period of time.
-Public adoptions are run by a government funded agency.
+Public adoptions are run by a government-funded agency.

 Private adoption is a legal method of building a family through adoption without using an adoption agency.
 The biological parents relinquish their parental rights directly to the adoptive parents.
 Private adoption is also governed by state laws.